cyral-quickstart/quickstart-datarepo-masking/install-instructions/README.md

 `psql -h ${SIDECAR_HOST} -p 5432 -d ${DATABASE} -U ${USER} -f ./example-udf-postgresql.sql`

-where:
+where: <br>
-    - `SIDECAR_HOST` points to the sidecar being used to protect your PostgreSQL database.
+    - `SIDECAR_HOST` points to the sidecar being used to protect your PostgreSQL database. <br>
-    - `DATABASE` refers to the underlying database entity, which contains a collection of schemas and tables.
+    - `DATABASE` refers to the underlying database entity, which contains a collection of schemas and tables. <br>
-    - `USER` is the specific database user, which has the the required permissions to executed the above SQL commands.
+    - `USER` is the specific database user, which has the the required permissions to executed the above SQL commands. <br>

 #### Notes